natebuckareff/chronoflow/README.md

 await parent.push('msg4');
 ```

 Child processes will receive all messages that their parent process receives from the moment after they are spawned.
-If there are unprocessed messages in the parent's inbox, then those will also be received by the child processes.
+If there are unprocessed messages in the parent's inbox when they are spawned, then those will also be received by the child.

 Child processes cannot outlive their parent.